MadhavBaghla2004/PowerOutageAnalysis/README.md

 The `'OUTAGES.DURATION'` column could likely be **NMAR** given that missingness could be due to 'invalid' or negligently brief outage duration times.
 We can contrast this missingness with the values of the `'CUSTOMERS.AFFECTED'` column to see if there are any consistencies or trends that can determine how big these outages are or if they could be described as negligent or not enough data.

-When conducting a permutation test to assess the missingness association between the `'OUTAGE.DURATION'` and the `'CUSTOMERS.AFFECTED'` in the form of shuffled a new column: `'CUSTOMER.BINS'`, a column created to organize it into different `bins` of `[0, 1000, 10000, 100000, 1000000, np.inf]`.
+We conducted a permutation test to assess the missingness association between the `'OUTAGE.DURATION'` and the `'CUSTOMERS.AFFECTED'` in the form of shuffled a new column: `'CUSTOMER.BINS'`, a column created to organize it into different `bins` of `[0, 1000, 10000, 100000, 1000000, np.inf]`:

-**Observed Statistic**: 32044.474390936633
+**Observed Statistic**: 90223.66605616607

-**P-value**: 0.01
+**P-value**: 0.006

-Based off of the code, the observed statistic indicates that the standard deviation between the missing outage durations and the number of customers affected is approximately 32,044, and the p-value is 0.01, indicating that there is a 1% chance of observing a standard deviation as extreme as this by chance if the null hypothesis were true.
+This p-value indicates the probability of observing a test statistic as extreme as, or more extreme than, the observed statistic under the null hypothesis, which in this case assumes no association between the missingness of outage duration and the number of customers affected.
+A P-value of 0.006 suggests that there is a statistically significant association between the two variables, as it's below the significance level of 0.05.

 This indicates that the `'OUTAGES.DURATION'` column could likely be **MAR** with the `'CUSTOMERS.AFFECTED'` column.